DatLe7/dat-notes/Classes/CSE 13S/6 assert, ctype.h, getchar, switch, array.md

 ```
 - We can also leave the memory assignment blank and allow C to determine how much is needed
 - Strings are just arrays of chars
+- Strings need a terminating term with value 0
+- So a string "ddd" with have 4 elements with the last one being value 0